 Alex Klacman, PhD, RN.
 CV-BC, CCRN

-Alex currently works as the system education specialist for critical care for the Texas Health Resources healthcare system and as educator for the critical care and cardiac services at Texas Health Presbyterian Hospital Dallas.
-She is an experienced critical care nurse, having practiced at the bedside for eight years prior to moving into her role as educator.
-She was the first person globally to lead the implementation of the American Heart Association’s innovative Resuscitation Quality Improvement (RQI®) program.
-Her interests include best practices in resuscitation education and innovation, care of critically ill cardiology patients and basic/advanced ECG interpretation.
+Dr. Klacman currently resides in Dallas-Ft.
+Worth.
+She is an assistant tenure-track professor at Texas Woman’s University-Dallas in the Houston J. and Florence A. Doswell College of Nursing, where she teaches in both the undergraduate and graduate nursing programs.
+She is the former system education specialist of critical care for Texas Health Resources, a large healthcare system across DFW.
+She is an experienced critical care nurse and practiced at the bedside for eight years prior to moving into education.
+She was the first person globally to implement the Resuscitation Quality Improvement (RQI)™ Program at an organization during her time as the American Heart Coordinator/Life Support educator.
+Her interests include best practices in resuscitation education, care of critically ill cardiac patients and basic/advanced ECG interpretation.

-In her spare time, Alex is an adjunct faculty member for Western Governors University, teaching prelicensure nursing students in the simulation laboratory.
-She has been a presenter at multiple local, state and national conferences.
+Dr. Klacman has been with MED-ED since 2016 and teaches a variety of cardiac and critical care courses.
+She has been a presenter at multiple local, state, national and international conferences.
 She has been a reviewer for AACN’s Essentials of Critical Care Orientation (ECCO) modules related to pulmonary and cardiac disorders.
-Currently, Alex is a doctoral candidate at the University of Texas at Arlington, where she is interested in studying CPR quality in obese patients in cardiac arrest.
-She has also been honored as one of the Great 100 Nurses of Dallas-Fort Worth and as a winner of the D Magazine Excellence in Nursing Award.
+Alex obtained her research doctorate in nursing from the University of Texas at Arlington (UTA), where she studied outcomes from the RQI Program.
+Her research interest focuses on CPR quality in morbidly obese patients.
+She currently works PRN in the CVICU at Texas Health Presbyterian Hospital-Dallas and is an acute care nurse practitioner student at UTA.
+She has been honored as a Great 100 Nurse of DFW and as a winner of the D Magazine Excellence in Nursing Award.